-This exhibition forms one chapter of Melted for Love’s three-part exhibition programme across Amsterdam.
+This exhibition forms one chapter of Melted for Love, a three-part exhibition programme across Amsterdam.
 Visitors can purchase a single ticket for each exhibition venue or choose a combined ticket that grants access to all three locations – W139, Arti et Amicitiae, and ROZENSTRAAT.
 The tickets are not dated, and visitors can use them during general visiting hours, excluding the performance events.

 All exhibition spaces are open Wednesday to Sunday, 12:00–20:00.
 Additionally, the exhibition will also be open on Monday, 2 March, from 12:00 to 17:00.